apivideo/api.video-documentation/vod/create-summaries.md

 - The API requires at least 50 spoken words in the video you upload to create a transcript and a summary.
 - The length of a summary `abstract` is between 20 to 300 words.
 The exact length of the abstract depends on the contents of the video and will be roughly 1/8th of the transcript.
 - When you set the `language` parameter, make sure that it matches the actual language used in the video.
 Your setting forces the API to summarize in that language.
 Mismatching language settings or videos with dialogue in multiple languages can return low quality summaries.
+- Using the [Generate summaries](/reference/api/Summaries#generate-video-summary) or the [Update video object](/reference/api/Videos#update-a-video-object) endpoint to **generate** a summary is only allowed for videos where no summary is generated yet.
+Otherwise the API responds with the [Summary already exists](/reference/summary-already-exists) error.
+- Using the [Update summary details](/reference/api/Summaries#update-summary-details) endpoint operation to `PATCH` a summary is only allowed when the API has already finished generating that summary.
+Specifically, the API does not allow using this endpoint operations when the `sourceStatus` of a summary is `waiting`.
+Otherwise the API responds with the [Summary already exists](/reference/summary-already-exists) error.
 </Callout>

 ## Next steps